 "Before The Dawn" has M'Gann finding out about Aqualad being a Fake Defector, but only after putting him through Mind Rape, Blue Beetle discovering he is the key to a Reach-created apocalypse and the Reach making agreements with the United Nations and gaining public favor.
 We also find out that the Reach are trying to weaponize the meta-gene in humans and have an army of ships ready, and the ships are probably not to help humans.

 "Runaways" confirms that Green Beetle and Blue Beetle are actually under Reach control.

-"Summit" starts out with some slow deliberations between the Light and the Reach and the recent problems in their parthnership when suddenly R'as al Ghul pulls the magic necklace off Tigress's neck revealing her to be Artemis, immediately epxosing Aqualad as a double agent, after which both of them are shot in the chest right then and there.
+"Summit" starts out with some slow deliberations between the Light and the Reach and the recent problems in their partnership when suddenly R'as al Ghul pulls the magic necklace off Tigress's neck revealing her to be Artemis, immediately exposing Aqualad as a double agent, after which both of them are shot in the chest right then and there.
 But wait, Aqualad dropped a holographic projector right before he died that exposed the Light having manipulated the Reach from the very start, ruining their partnership and Savage confesses that they stole the Crystal Key.
 But wait, it turns out Aqualad and Artemis are actually alive and merely wanted the Light to confess to the theft and Deathstroke is actually Miss Martian in disguise and the rest of the team was just waiting in cover.
 But wait, the Light has cyber ninjas for backup.
 But wait, the cyber ninjas are actually the other half of the Team in disguise.
 But wait ... okay, you get the idea.